 The 30-minute trip to Nowa Huta comes with a couple of caveats.
 Compared to similar architectural projects, such as Berlin’s Karl-Marx-Allee, it is a little underwhelming.
 This is, after all, a residential area rather than a tourist destination, so it has no obligation to entertain.
 The main points of interest are spread out and the whole area is currently undergoing reconstruction.
 However, it represents an important era of Polish history which is almost invisible in the central parts of Kraków.
 Is it worth the visit?
 I would say so, especially for the Arka Pana (see below).
 If the following sounds interesting, you should find it rewarding experience.
 If not, use the time for one of the alternative itineraries, such as the Wieliczka Saltmines, without feeling that you are missing out.

-Leave the Bunkier Cafe and turn left.
-Follow the outside edge of Planty Park for a few minutes until you reach the Teatr Bagatela bus stop.
+Leave C.K.
+Browar and cross to the park.
+Turn right and walk for a few minutes until you reach the Teatr Bagatela bus stop.
 Get the 502 bus which leaves every 10-15 minutes.
 You can also get the 73 tram but the bus is slightly quicker, more comfortable, and simpler, as it says PLAC CENTRALNY IM.
 R.REAGANA on the front.
 And, as this is the stop you want, you can stay on the bus until the end.
 The marvellous Jakdojade planner will make sure you’re on the right route.
 The journey is 10 stops in total and takes 28 minutes.

 The same ticket is valid for either a tram or bus journey, and can be bought from the ticket machine at most stops.
 These are straightfoward to use and have an English-language option.
 The cheapest ticket is for a 20-minute journey but you’ll want the 50-minute option for Nowa Huta – and the same again for the return.
 This covers a single trip within the entire Kraków network and, at time of writing, costs 4,60 złoty, just over a Euro.
 You can pay with a card.
 Be sure to validate your ticket in the machine once you start the journey.
 The extended KrakowCard also includes free public transport.